salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # flags.async.summary

 Run the command asynchronously.
-This will immediately return the job ID.
-This way, you can continue to use the CLI.

 # flags.async.description

-To check the status of the job, use sf deploy metadata report.
-To resume watching the job, use sf deploy metadata resume.
+The command immediately returns the job ID and control of the terminal to you.
+This way, you can continue to use the CLI.
+To resume the deployment, run "sf deploy metadata resume".
+To check the status of the deployment, run "sf deploy metadata report".

 # save.as.default

 Save %s as default target-org?